LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    button which sends `{ "attempts": 50 }` to this route and displays the results.

+   An additional admin-only route `POST /simulate/admin-attack` drives the dashboard's attack controls.
+It accepts a JSON payload like `{ "target": "alice", "attempts": 50 }` and returns a summary along with any `compromisedData` such as the user's audit log and cart contents when the attack succeeds.

 2. Log in and locate the **Credential Stuffing Simulation** section.
 Choose a target account and click **Start Attack**.
 When targeting Alice the attack